SUSTAINABLE OPERATIONS

 Updating waste management programs based on risk assessment results ensuring continuous improvement

-Hunt refining recycling volumes have almost doubled over the last 5 years through their handling of hydrocarbon sludges and other organic byproducts.
-Reintroducing these waste streams into our refinery delayed coker and incorporating them into the solid coke has significantly reduced volumes of hazardous waste being disposed off-site.
+Hunt Refining recycling volumes nearly doubled between 2017 and 2021 through the handling of hydrocarbon sludges and other organic byproducts.
+Reintroducing these waste streams into our refinery delayed coker and incorporating them into the solid coke has significantly reduced hazardous waste that is disposed of off site.
+This recycling practice continues in 2023.

 We maintain a “keep it onsite” approach in regard to spill prevention and management.
 Through our spill prevention and management programs, we proactively plan for and address potential environmental impacts associated with our activities.